Vilvoorde: Middle Ages

-15th century until now
+15th–18th centuries

-From the 15th to the 19th century, however, Vilvoorde suffered a prolonged decline, mainly because of the competition from Brussels, a general malaise in the textile industry, and the result of epidemics and wars, both political and religious.
+From the 15th to the 18th century, however, Vilvoorde suffered a prolonged decline, mainly because of the competition from Brussels, a general malaise in the textile industry, and the result of epidemics and wars, both political and religious.

 The translator of the Bible into English, William Tyndale, was executed here in October 1536.
-In 1597 Anna Utenhoven, an Anabaptist accused of heresy, was buried alive at Vilvoorde – the last of the Protestants suffering martyrdom for their faith in the history of the Habsburg Netherlands.
-Anthony van Stralen, Lord of Merksem and Jan van Casembroot both were executed in Vilvoorde.
+In 1597 Anna Utenhoven, an Anabaptist accused of heresy, was buried alive in Vilvoorde – the last of the Protestants suffering martyrdom for their faith in the history of the Habsburg Netherlands.
+Anthony van Stralen, Lord of Merksem and Jan van Casembroot were also both executed in Vilvoorde.

+19th century and beyond

 The advent of the Industrial Revolution in the late 18th century was a godsend to Vilvoorde, which could quickly capitalize on its proximity to Brussels and its good transportation infrastructure: the deepening of the canals around 1830 and the advent of the railways in 1835.
 Soon, the medieval buildings gave way to newer and better constructions.
-The 1489 city hall was replaced by the neo-classical building we see today.
+The 1489 city hall was replaced by the neoclassical building we see today.

 In the 1920s, the canal was broadened and deepened again, lined with new industrial zones, and an inland port was built to receive the freightliners.
 Following its liberation by the British in 1944, Vilvoorde was administered by a joint British and Belgian municipality, with temporary British and Belgian Mayors, Lt Col (then Major) JME Howarth Esq and (Later Prof.) Robert Senelle, before transferring back to a civilian administration.

 Vilvoorde became (and still is) one of the largest industrial areas around Brussels, with a population that grew to five times what it was 150 years earlier.
 The recent economic crises have hit the city hard, especially when Renault closed its doors in 1997.
-The service industry is now taking the lead in 21st century Vilvoorde.
+The service industry is now taking the lead in 21st-century Vilvoorde.